Code-Institute-Submissions/project-2-thetwelvegates/README.md

     2. Mobile responsive graphic.
 * [Horoscope Personality Section](https://deniseleechewwoon.github.io/project-2-thetwelvegates/#horoscope-personality)
     1. Interactive Feature javascript to generate Horoscope Sign based on data entered using Javascript.
-    2. Interative Feature using javascript to generate Horoscope Personality readings based on selection.
+    2. Interactive Feature using javascript to generate Horoscope Personality readings based on selection.
     3. Click on compatible horoscope to display their Personality readings as well.
 * [Horoscope Predictions - Daily](https://deniseleechewwoon.github.io/project-2-thetwelvegates/#pick-your-horoscope)
-    1. Responsive icons on hover for each hroroscope sign.
+    1. Responsive icons on hover for each horoscope sign.
     2. Mobile responsive modal will be displayed upon click using css and javascript to fetch API.

 * [Horoscope Predictions - Today-Tomorrow-Yesterday](https://deniseleechewwoon.github.io/project-2-thetwelvegates/#horoscope-predictions)
     1. Animated Graphic with css displayed before selection
-    2. Interative Feature using javascript to fetch api and generate Horoscope Pridiction readings based on selection.
+    2. Interactive Feature using javascript to fetch api and generate Horoscope Pridiction readings based on selection.

 * [Horoscope Predictions - Week-Month-Year](https://deniseleechewwoon.github.io/project-2-thetwelvegates/#horoscope-predictions2)
     1. Animated Graphic with css displayed before selection
-    2. Interative Feature using javascript to fetch api and generate Horoscope Pridiction readings based on selection.
+    2. Interactive Feature using javascript to fetch api and generate Horoscope Prediction readings based on selection.
     3. As the api takes longer to be fetched, an loading animation using css was added to allow user to be aware that option selected is responding to their call.

 * [Contact Section](https://deniseleechewwoon.github.io/project-2-thetwelvegates/#contact-us)